-If you have injuries from a forklift accident, you may be able to obtain compensation from the party that was responsible.
+If you have injuries from a forklift accident, you may be able to obtain compensation from the responsible party.
 If you are not an employee, you may be able to receive compensation for your injuries from the party that caused the accident.

-If you have been injured in a forklift accident, call a forklift accident and injury lawyer at the Law Offices of Anidjar & Levine in West Palm Beach, FL, at 1-800-747-3733.
+If you have been injured in a forklift accident, call the West Palm Beach Workers’ Compensation Lawyer at the Law Offices of Anidjar & Levine for a free consultation.

 Injuries to Employees in Forklift Accidents in West Palm Beach, Florida

-Whether you are the operator of the forklift or a worker in the area, you can obtain compensation for your injuries.
+Whether you are the forklift operator or a worker in the area, you can obtain compensation for your injuries.

 How a Forklift Accident Can Happen

-Forklift accidents happen at construction sites, in warehouses, on docks, and many other places.
+Forklift accidents happen at construction sites, warehouses, docks, and many other places.
 Here are a few examples of common forklift accidents: